JHUAPL/PACMANs/box_model/python/README.md

-# Python Box model
+# PyBAMOCS Python Box AMOC Simulator

-The Box model is a simplified representation of the Atlantic meridional overturning circulation (AMOC) simulation, used by Gnanadesikan et al.<sup>1</sup> to examine the stability of the AMOC.
+PyBAMOCS uses a simplified box model to simulate the Atlantic meridional overturning circulation (AMOC) simulation, used by Gnanadesikan et al.<sup>1</sup> to examine the stability of the AMOC.
 This code facilitates experimenting with the box model, including: